-Two screening protocols are commonly used in pregnant women: 1) the traditional screening algorithm (i.e., nontreponemal testing with reflex to treponemal testing), and 2) the reverse sequence screening algorithm (i.e., treponemal testing with reflex to nontreponemal testing) (Figure 1).9 In the traditional algorithm, because the initial nontreponemal testing can have a high rate of false positives, confirmation with a treponemal test (TPPA preferred) is required.
+Two screening protocols are commonly used in pregnant women: 1) the traditional screening algorithm (i.e., nontreponemal testing with reflex to treponemal testing), and 2) the reverse sequence screening algorithm (i.e., treponemal testing with reflex to nontreponemal testing) (Figure 1).
+In the traditional algorithm, because the initial nontreponemal testing can have a high rate of false positives, confirmation with a treponemal test (TPPA preferred) is required.
 Easier automation with less subjective test results, and lower cost in high-volume settings has resulted in the adoption of the reverse sequence algorithm in many clinical settings in the United States.
 Typically, EIA or CIA tests are used at the initial test.
 These tests cannot distinguish between active, untreated, and old treated infections; so if the initial test is positive, reflexive testing to a quantitative nontreponemal test (RPR preferred) is required.
 If the tests are discordant (EIA or CIA positive/nontreponemal test negative), a different treponemal test (TPPA preferred) should be performed (ideally on the same specimen) to confirm the results of the initial EIA or CIA test.
-If the second treponemal test is negative, the initial EIA or CIA positive result in low-risk individuals or populations.
-Nonetheless, EIA and CIA tests have comparable specificity to TPPA and FTA-ABS.10 In pregnant women at high risk for infection with an initial positive EIA/CIA screening test and negative RPR and TPPA, syphilis is possible as the EIA/CIA could be a true positive so either presumptive treatment (if follow-up is unlikely), or a repeat RPR in one month can be considered.
-If the second treponemal test is positive, women with known previous treatment of syphilis require no further management unless a careful sexual history suggests likelihood of re-exposure.
-Those with previous inadequate treatment or without a known prior history of treatment should be offered treatment.4
+If the second treponemal test is negative, the initial EIA or CIA positive test may be a false-positive result in low-risk individuals or populations.
+In pregnant women at high risk for infection with an initial positive EIA/CIA screening test and negative RPR and TPPA, syphilis is possible as the EIA/CIA could be a true positive so either presumptive treatment (if follow-up is unlikely), or a repeat RPR in one month can be considered.
+If the second treponemal test is positive so either presumptive treatment unless a careful sexual history suggests likelihood of re-exposure.
+Those with previous inadequate treatment or without a known prior history of treatment should be offered treatment.

-Several treponemal-specific point-of-care tests (POCT) are widely available in low- and middleincome countries to expand the range of settings in which early diagnosis and rapid access to treatment can be applied.9 These POCT (i.e., immunochromatographic strip [ICS] tests, particle agglutination tests [PAT]) are generally not FDA cleared for antenatal screening for syphilis in the United States.
+Several treponemal-specific point-of-care tests (POCT) are widely available in low- and middleincome countries to expand the range of settings in which early diagnosis and rapid access to treatment can be applied.
+These POCT (i.e., immunochromatographic strip [ICS] tests, particle agglutination tests [PAT]) are generally not used for antenatal screening for syphilis in the United States.